Tai Ji Quan with Lhamo

 Tai chi is a non-competitive martial art known for its self-defense techniques and health benefits.
 As a form of exercise, it combines gentle physical exercise and stretching with mindfulness.
 This martial art is an ancient Chinese tradition that has evolved over centuries and even though tai chi developed for self-defense, it has evolved into a graceful form of exercise that’s now used for stress reduction and a variety of other health conditions.
 Often described as meditation in motion, tai chi promotes serenity through gentle, flowing movements.
 Lhamo will be teaching 24 forms of Tai Chi Quan (which is a simplified style) for beginners; but according to the students level she will then progress to other forms of Tai Chi Quan like the 42 Style and the 37 Wu Style.

 These classes do not require advance registration (drop-in) and they are suitable for beginner to intermediate level students.
 The cost is Rs.
-400 for guests, we offer a 50 % discount for Auroville volounteers, and on donation for Aurovilians & Auroville New Comers.
+300 for guests, 50 % discount for Aurovilians, New Comers and volounteers.
+Pay 3 classes in advance and get 1 free.
 If you need more information, you can contact directly Lhamo by phone or Whatsapp (+91 9565524237) or write to firstname.lastname@example.org.
 For more information about activities, therapies and events in Joy Community, you can visit our facebook page.

 Every Friday 6:30 to 7:45 am